-My PhD research (includes three studies) focuses on developing an innovative adaptive modelling and sampling framework for monitoring coral reefs using new Bayesian computational algorithms.
-In the first two studies, I worked on the Great Barrier Reef (GBR) data and then in the third study, I am working on the Scott Reef data.
+Thi PhD research project (includes three studies) focuses on developing an innovative adaptive modelling and sampling framework for monitoring coral reefs using new Bayesian computational algorithms.
+The first two studies focused on Great Barrier Reef data and the third study focuses on Scott Reef data.

 The adaptive design methods have been shown to be cost effective and yield highly informative data.
 Thus, these methods should help to improve the effectiveness of reef monitoring programs.

 - Associate Professor Helen Thompson

 - Dr Julian Carely